shadowcodex/c9.ide.desktop/README.md

 **Please Note: That this plugin only works on ubuntu systems if using the c9sdk and the official c9.io platform**

+# Installation Bug with Cloud9's Plugin System... (npmlog)

+Currently as far as I can tell, all plugin installs are failing on cloud9's system.
+They say they might know what caused it, but if you try to install this and get an error about 'NPMLOG', that is a known issue.
+Please report the issue and troubles on cloud9's thread for this: https://community.c9.io/t/cannot-find-module-npmlog-when-trying-to-install-scala-plugin-for-cloud9/6846/6

+That's the most we can do until they get this fixed.
+If they fix it, I'll update this section of the readme.

 # What is this used for
 Any programs that need a gui interface to write out to, such as Python's turtle package, can use this approach to develop and test in cloud9.